Lee Posna, LMSW, Psychotherapist

 In Person & Telehealth Locations

 Psychoanalysis is a practice of freedom.
-Its aim is to allow one to be capable of a free act and to create a place in the world for one's own desire.
-The journey toward a free act, emerging through speech, in explorations of fears and passions, repetitions and encounters, tastes, jokes, anecdotes—is necessarily one we undertake together.
-If the ground of human experience is relational, the reworking of that ground too must be conducted with and through the other.
+Its aim is to allow one to be capable of a free act and to create a place in the world for one's desire.
+The journey toward a free act, emerging through speech—by giving language to fears and passions, repetitions and encounters, jokes, tangents, anecdotes—is necessarily one we undertake together, with and through the other.

 Lee Posna, LMSW received a Masters in social work from Hunter College and an MFA in Creative Writing from the Iowa Writers Workshop.
-He is a candidate at the Center for Modern Psychoanalytic Studies, as well as a published poet and translator.
+He is a candidate at the Center for Modern Psychoanalytic Studies.